shantoroy/shantoroy.github.io/_posts/2021-06-16-intro-to-deep-learning-with-mnist-data-prediction.md

 ---
 layout: single
 title: "Introduction to Deep Learning in Python (Keras and Tensorflow) using the MNIST Dataset"
+excerpt:  "In this post, we will introduce you to deep learning in Python using Keras and Tensorflow with the popular MNIST dataset.
+We will walk you through the steps of building and training a simple neural network, and show you how to evaluate its performance.
+You will learn the fundamentals of deep learning, including convolutional and recurrent neural networks (CNNs and RNNs) and backpropagation, and how to apply them to real-world problems."
+seo_title:  "Introduction to Deep Learning in Python (Keras and Tensorflow) with MNIST Dataset"
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51255187292_17ae375815_b.jpg"
   teaser: "https://live.staticflickr.com/65535/51255187292_17ae375815_b.jpg"